MEDIA RELEASE: 2023 TE PUIAKI KAIWHAKAAKO PŪTAIAO SCIENCE TEACHER PRIZE

 Outside the school

-In addition to her responsibilities at Green Bay High School, Madeleine has been a core facilitator at the Callaghan Science Academy at a national level for the past 12 years.
+In addition to her responsibilities at Green Bay High School, Madeleine has been a core facilitator at the Sir Paul Callaghan Science Academy at a national level for the past 12 years.
 It’s a 4-day course that teachers of Years 0 to 10 can attend, to learn about implementing a school-wide hands-on science programme.

 She has also been part of a team advising the Ministry of Education on changes to the science curriculum.